textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Author perspective

+Documentation is written from the perspective of an impersonal expert to the first-time user of the software; in this case, a Textpattern administrator, who is likely developer, designer, and author, too, in that order.

+#### Second-person

-Documentation is written from the perspective of an *anonymous* expert to the first-time administrator.
-Therefore, documentation authors and editors must write in the second-person point of view.
-Pronouns are *you*, *your*, and *yours* when referring to the reader; the assumed administrator of a new Textpattern installation.
+Therefore, documentation authors and editors should write in the second-person point of view, using the pronouns *you*, *your*, and *yours* when referring to the reader; the assumed administrator of a new Textpattern installation:

-For example:[^examples]

 Click your name in the Users panel to change your email.
-{: style="width:90%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:2px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}
+{: style="list-style-position:inside; margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}

-Never use the first-person singular or plural in regular user documentation.
-It's easy to slip into first-person plural mode with an official Textpattern voice (i.e. ‘we’ and ‘us’), but it’s unnecessary, and inappropriate for user documentation.[^we]

-Likewise, _never_ make it personal with pronouns like ‘I’, ‘me’, and ‘my’ no matter what type of documentation it is.
-Collaborative documentation is never about you, and the reader doesn’t care about you either.
-Sorry.
-Take the second person stance and empower the reader.
-Make them feel like they're doing it alone, because they are.
+The second-person stance empowers the reader on their solo adventure.
 You're just an impartial voice over their shoulder guiding them along.

-[^examples]: Note to documentation team: This is a good example of where a new selector (e.g. `.examples`) could help distinguish _examples_ text from normal text, without marking them up as `blockquote`, which is wrong.
+But don't go overboard on the pronouns.
+If you're addressing the reader in every other sentence, you have revising to do.

+Never use first-person singular (*I*, *me*, *my*) or plural (*we* and *us*) in user documentation.
+The documentation isn't about you, and the voice of Textpattern is unnecessary and inappropriate.
+See the [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide#author-perspective) for other platform perspectives.

-**Exception to the rule**:
+### Exceptions to the rule

-There is at least one exception to the perspective rule.
-It’s possible third-person could be used in specific contexts, like when guiding the administrator on user accounts:[^examples]
+There is at least one exception to the 'second-person' rule.
+The third-person could be used in specific contexts, like when guiding the administrator on user accounts.
+Consider this hypothetical example:

 To change a user’s role, find and click their name in the Users panel . . .
-{: style="width:90%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:2px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}
+{: style="list-style-position:inside; margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}

-‘Their’ is a third-person plural pronoun.
-It could just as well be third-person singular (his/her).
+You are still in second-person mode, but you've introduced a third-party, the potential future collaborators of the reader.
+It could just as well be third-person singular (*his*, *her*).
 But for the vast majority of documentation, you will never need to do this.

-Another exception is with regard to materials like you are reading now, written by editors for other editorial collaborators. _We_ are speaking to each other, so use of ‘we’, a first-person plural pronoun, can be appropriate at times.
+Another exception is with regard to materials like you are reading now, materials written by editors for other editorial collaborators. _We_ are speaking to each other, so use of ‘we’ (first-person plural) can be appropriate in pages like this.

-[^we]: It’s okay to use first-person plural (i.e. *we*, *us*) in editor [collaboration](user-documentation-collaboration) materials because *we* are speaking among ourselves.

 ### Abbreviations